t27duck/mallard/README.md

 ## App Concole

-Running `rake console` will drop you in an irb session within the app - allowing you to view and manipulate the models.
+Running `RACK_ENV=xxx bundle exec rake console` will drop you in an irb session within the app - allowing you to view and manipulate the models.

 ## Tests

-Tests are written in MiniTest and can be ran with `rake test`.
+Tests are written in MiniTest and can be ran with `bundle exec rake test`.
+An in-memory SQLite database is used during tests.

 ## Contributing